-Venerable Zasep Rinpoche is spiritual guide and founder for many meditation centres in Canada, the United States, Australia and also teaches in Mongolia and Mexico.
+Venerable Zasep Rinpoche is spiritual guide and founder for many meditation centers in Canada, the United States, Australia, and also teaches in Mongolia and Mexico.
 He is fluent in more than one language and a popular teacher.
 He first began teaching in English in Australia, where he translated for Tibetan teachers at the invitation of Lama Yeshe.

 H.H. the Dalai Lama, H.H. the Karmpa and H.H.
 Kyabje Ling Rinpoche — all in one year!

 Later, in 1981, he came to Canada, where he now lives.
 In an early “Interview with the Teachers” story in Buddha Weekly [Full interview here>>], Zasep Rinpoche described the fortunate circumstances that year, referring to the founding of Gaden Choling in Toronto:

 “Gaden Choling is a very old centre… I came here in the autumn of 1981.
 When I arrived here, there was an auspicious event, something that had not happened before.
 Three great lamas arrived in Toronto at the same year.